 Visitors can get to the Grand Canyon Skywalk and other sites at Eagle Point by the daily bus shuttles that cover major points of interest within the Grand Canyon West.
 Since food service in the area is limited, the best way to visit Grand Canyon West is with a package tour.
 To get to the most visited attraction in Grand Canyon West, you naturally have to wait in line for a while.
 The Skywalk accommodates crowds of tourists, but don't let any discouraging thoughts creep into your consciousness.
 The bridge is surprisingly strong and can easily bear the weight of hundreds of passenger jets.
 So relax and take in the views.

-Grand Canyon Skywalk is open all year round with extended operating hours in summer.
+Grand Canyon Skywalk is open year-round with extended operating hours in the summer.
 However, the hot season sees temperatures exceeding 100 °F (37 °C), and it is not the best time to stand in a line to the Skywalk.
 The most convenient season for Grand Canyon West in general, as well as the Skywalk itself, is late autumn through spring—it allows you enjoy the breathtaking beauty of nature at amiable temperature rather than under intense sun.

 What is the Grand Canyon Skywalk, and where is it located?